ADirin/DataBase_Solution/Week 1/Lecture_1.md

 ### Primary Index
 - **Definition:** An index on a set of fields that includes the unique primary key.
+A primary key index is automatically created when a primary key constraint is defined on a table.
+This index ensures that the values in the primary key column(s) are unique and not null.
+It provides a fast way to access records based on the primary key.

 | EmployeeID | EmployeeName | Department | Salary  |
 |------------|--------------|------------|---------|
 | 1          | Alice        | HR         | 50,000  |